Looking for an automatic pool cleaner?

 The pressure from the return line powers the cleaner’s suction, allowing it to pick up large and small debris.

 The debris is captured in the attached filter bag.
-The bag easily catches leaves, pebbles, acorns, and another medium to large debris.
+The bag easily catches leaves, pebbles, acorns, and other medium to large debris.
 But it struggles with fine debris.

 For everyday cleaning to remove sand, silt, and other fine debris, we recommend buying the Polaris Fine Mesh Bag.